firatyll/token-reducer/README.md

 The CLI uses Rich for colored output to enhance readability of the results.

 ## Files
-- `strip_polite.py`: Main function to remove polite expressions
+* `strip_polite.py`: Main function to remove polite expressions
-- `train_model.py`: Trains the model and generates the regex pattern
+* `train_model.py`: Trains the model and generates the regex pattern
-- `politeness_model.joblib`: Trained model and regex pattern
+* `politeness_models.joblib`: Trained pipeline, vectorizers, and regex pattern
+* `CLI.py`: Interactive command-line interface
+* `evaluate.py`: Script for detailed performance evaluation and visualization
-- `requirements.txt`: Required Python packages
+* `requirements.txt`: Required Python packages

 ## License
 This project is licensed under the [MIT License](LICENSE).